Future of migration to Czechia

 Europe without Barriers (Ukraine)

-- Monthly reports monitoring the situation of Ukrainian forced migrants in the V4, EU and Ukraine.
+- Monthly reports (the actual report every month) monitoring the situation of Ukrainian forced migrants in the V4, EU and Ukraine.

-- Final research report (book) - currently undergoing finalization.
+- Books coming soon!!!
 Will be available in printing and internet vesion at the end of September.

 - Final conferences in Warsaw (13th of September 2016) and Bratislava (14th of September 2016).